 The FTSE 100 Index is the most widely followed UK stock market index.
 It is comprised of the top 100 UK listed companies, ranked by market capitalisation.
 Together, they account for more than 80% of the value of all the companies listed on the London Stock Exchange.
 It is sometimes referred to as the UK 100 by financial spread betting and CFD trading companies.

-The FTSE 100/UK 100 is readily available to traders online as a spread bet, CFD or ETF product.
+The FTSE 100/UK 100 is readily available to traders online as a spread bet, Contract for Difference or Exchange Traded Fund product.
 It does not, however, provide comprehensive exposure to companies with a strong UK bias, as many large international corporations are included in the index.
 Typical examples include HSBC (global banking giant), Royal Dutch Shell (Netherlands oil company), Xstrata (Australian miner) and Antofagasta (Chilean miner).

 Many foreign or global companies like to list in London as this helps them to raise capital via a UK share issue.
 The FTSE 100 in effect reflects the prices of the biggest companies listed in London, regardless of nationality.